Hodgson Family fonds. — [1880-2004]. — 22 cm of textual records. — 320 photographs. — 22 postcards. — 10 maps. — 2 blueprints.

 Scope and Content

 The fonds consists of records relating to the Hodgson family.
-The records are divided into nine series: Jabez B. Shaw & Mary Ellen Hodgson, John Fulton Hodgson, Fulton Lea & Sophia Hodgson, Hodgson Early Photographs, Hodgson Saw Mill, H.O.P. / One Island Lake, Edna Hodgson, Hodgson Family Photographs, and Hodgson Family tree.
+The records have been divided into nine series; John Fulton personal & financial; Fulton Lea & Sophia Hodgson personal, financial and correspondence; family photographs from Kinistino and Hythe; Edna Hodgson’s scrapbook; Hodgson’s Mill; H.O.P.
+Lake/One Island Lake and Hodgson family tree.

 The records have been arranged by the Archivists by content and chronology into the various series and files.
-Because the records came from so many individual sources, the overall original order of the records had been obscured.
+The records came from so many individual sources, the overall original order of the records had been obscured.
 The Archivists imposed the order now shown by the records.

 Table of Contents